Family Stories

 -

-Section Two: William II de Warenne, Second Earl of Surrey and his wife Isabel de Vermandois
+The History of the Warennes Section Two: William II de Warenne, Second Earl of Surrey and his wife Isabel de Vermandois

-8 minutes read time Growing Power and Influence When Guillaume de Warenne, the first Earl of Surrey died, in 1088, his vast English estates in Sussex, Norfolk and Yorkshire, plus his Norman lands at Bellancombre and Mortemer, passed to his eldest son, William II de Warenne.
+8 minutes read time William II de Warenne – Growing Power and Influence When Guillaume de Warenne, the first Earl of Surrey died, in 1088, his vast English estates in Sussex, Norfolk and Yorkshire, plus his Norman lands at Bellancombre and Mortemer, passed to his eldest son, William II de Warenne.
 He would hold the earldom for 50 years (apart from a 2-year break) until his death.
 Aged around 18-20 when his father died, William II inherited not only land and wealth but also the noble title of his father.
 William II had grown up in a world transformed by conquest.
-His father’s loyalty to the crown had secured the Warenne family’s place among the…
+His father’s loyalty to the crown had secured the…

 -